-The NH Treatment Court Conference brings together treatment court coordinators, probation and parole staff, judges, attorneys, behavioral health providers, social workers, and law enforcement for two-days of education on how to better support persons throughout NH involved with treatment courts.
+The NH Treatment Court Conference brings together treatment court coordinators, case managers, community support organizations, probation and parole, judges, attorneys, behavioral health providers, social workers, and law enforcement for two-days of education on how to better support persons throughout NH involved with treatment courts.

 This event is hosted by the Friends of NH Drug Courts and JSI Research and Training Institute, Inc.

 The Friends of New Hampshire Drug Courts is the first in the nation statewide drug court support organization.
 As a statewide non-profit, the Friends is dedicated to supporting the activities and participants of New Hampshire’s drug courts.
 The Friends, which first formed in the early 2000s as the Friends of the Grafton County Drug Court, officially expanded into a statewide organization in 2015.
 Since that time, the Friends has raised and contributed more than $150,000 to participants in New Hampshire’s nine drug courts operating in all ten counties.
 With your support, the Friends will continue to support these critical diversion programs and help their participants complete drug court and maintain long-term recovery.

 JSI Research & Training Institute, Inc., is a public health management consulting and research organizations dedicated to improving the health of individuals and communities throughout the world.
 The mission is to improve the health of underserved people and communities and to provide a place where people of passion and commitment can pursue this cause.

 Please contact [email protected] with all NH Treatment

 Court Conference questions.